Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/321-docking-station-usb-c.md

 1. Connect the docking station to the Thunderbolt 4 port located on the left side of the laptop.
 1. Connect the charger plug to the docking station.
-1. Open PowerShell and and run the follwing command:
+1. Open PowerShell and and run the following command:

     ```powershell
     Get-WmiObject win32_battery